HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 the property owner.
 Maintenance of the "common" area will be addressed

-through the CC&R's for the project.
+through the CC&Ws for the project.
 Such maintenance shall include,

 trash, fertilizing and regular watering.
-Whenever necessary, pianting_shail
+Whenever necessary, planting -shall

-6e replaced with other plant materials to'insure conf inued compliance with.
+be replaced with other plant materials tojnsure continued compliance with

 applicable landscaping requirements.
 Required irrigation systems shall be